 Penn State is committed to maintaining the good health of all students and employees and encouraging prevention practices across the Penn State community.
 These guidelines align with University policies in support of that goal.

-All faculty, staff, and students returning from must engage in a 14-day self-quarantine before returning to work. .
+All faculty, staff, and students returning from CDC Level 3 countries** must engage in a 14-day self-quarantine before returning to work.
+At the time of this announcement, these countries include: China, Iran, Italy, and South Korea.
 The most up-to-date list of Level 3 countries may be found at the CDC website.

 The guidelines detailed below apply to faculty members and administrators who are returning from a CDC Level 3 country: